You will love how easy Grilled Salmon in Foil is to make. The fresh dill and fresh squeezed lemon gives the Salmon so much flavor.

 Salmon can be made in many different ways.
 We have made salmon in the air fryer, on the skillet or even on our new Blackstone.
 The easy lemon season that we add gives the salmon so much flavor.

-Salmon offers so many health benefits that we enjoy cooking all year long.
+Grilled Salmon Recipes offer so many health benefits that we enjoy cooking all year long.
 Serving Salmon for dinner doesn’t have to be for a special occasion.
 My whole family loves it and we are glad that it takes less than 20 minutes and the salmon is done.

 How to Make the Perfect Salmon in Foil: